trcolgrove/CookTogether/README.md

 ingredients they have in their houses.
 Then, the website will generate a list of potential recipe matches with the ingredients available.

 **List of all features that your team will implement**
  1. Have multiple people input ingredients
  2. View full ingredient list with contributor info (e.g. “Frozen Veggies (Aditi)”)
  3. Utilize filters for recipes, e.g. “vegetarian,” “dairy-free,” “low calorie,” “short cook time,” “easy,” etc.
  4. “Cooking groups,” where users are all contributing to the same ingredient list
  5. A method of saying how many ingredients a group and what they still need in order to make the recipe
  6. User accounts/profiles

 **Technologies**
-*Bootstrap : We will use Bootstrap for our front-end framework design Client-side data persistence: Store ingredient lists, Server-side data persistence:
+*Bootstrap:* We will use Bootstrap for our front-end framework design Client-side data persistence: Store ingredient lists, Server-side data persistence:
  We will store data about user’s dietary restrictions and food preferences to more accurately come up with good suggestions.